 6. Fourth Line/Upper Middle Road and Glen Oak Creek Trail

 7. Glen Oak Creek Trail at Monastery Drive

 8. Heritage Way Park with Glen Abbey Neighbours Association

 9. Indian Ridge Trail with South Peel Naturalists’ Club

 11. Nottinghill Gate Park with 1st Scouts of the Al Falah Islamic Centre

-16. Third Line & Upper Middle Road for ravine clean up around the TD Bank with coordinator Amy Young
+16. TD Bank at Third Line & Upper Middle Road for ravine clean up

 18. Watercliffe Court Pond staffed by Bronte Creek Community Residents Association